Kilowog: Origins

 A towering alien with a brutish cross of porcine and bull-doggish appearance, Kilowog is renowned throughout the Green Lantern Corps as the primary trainer of the Corps' newest recruits.
 The Guardians of the Universe recruited Kilowog, a gifted genetic scientist, from the planet Bolovax Vik, located in Space Sector 674.
 Kilowog was trained by Lantern Ermey (a reference to R. Lee Ermey), who would often use the word "poozer", which means "useless rookie" (a word Kilowog would later adopt, albeit in a friendlier way).
 In the middle of a particularly arduous training session, Ermey had Kilowog and his fellow rookies help stop an attack on a group of Lanterns, one of whom was the future renegade Sinestro.
 Ermey, fatally wounded in battle, commended Kilowog on his abilities, telling him that he had the makings of a great leader.
 In addition to serving with distinction as the Green Lantern of that sector, Kilowog also began to spend extensive periods of time on the Green Lantern Corps' home planet of Oa instructing new recruits on how to handle and best utilize their power rings.
 In this capacity, Kilowog acted as the first trainer to a young Hal Jordan.
 Kilowog and his new recruit helped the Guardians confront Abin Sur's murderer, Legion.

 Crisis

-Bolovax Vik is destroyed during Crisis on Infinite Earths, rendering Kilowog the last surviving Bolovaxian.
-However, he recovers the Bolovaxians' consciousnesses and stores them in his ring.
+During the Crisis on Infinite Earths, Bolovax Vik was destroyed.
+This was a powerful blow to Kilowog, as his species had a highly communal lifestyle, and to be alone was one of the worst things imaginable.
+Kilowog manages to rescue the entire population of his homeworld by storing their life essence within his ring.

 Crisis on Infinite Earths saw the Guardians divided over how to battle the Anti-Monitor, with 14 of the Guardians being killed in the ensuing battle.
-The Corps also suffered hundreds of casualties.
-The Guardians then decided to end their direct leadership of the Corps, and left for another dimension with their former mates, the Zamarons.
+The Corps also suffer hundreds of casualties.
+The Guardians decide to end their direct leadership of the Corps and leave for another dimension with the Zamarons.